eljeko/Parametric-OpenScad-movement-tray-generator/README.md

 The script can also generate a tray to adapt round bases setting ```isRound_adapted``` to true (default is false)

+If you use different values for width and lenght you can generate also adapters for cavalry

 ### Parameters

 ```cols```  Number of columns for this tray